Open Source Intelligence

 Common OSINT techniques

-Here are some common techniques used to find and collect Open Source Intelligence:
+Here are some popular data sources used to collect Open Source Intelligence:

 • Breach Databases: Monitoring databases of leaked credentials and personal information to identify compromised data.